formsandflows/PACo/Components/New release/PACo_Form_A.md

 This canvas component is:

 - meant to be used for a form.
 - still in development.
 Not many field types are supported and I experience also some quirks.
-That is why, for now, creating your own forms - with the elevation canvas component if needed - is the prefererd way to implement forms.
+That is why, for now, creating your own forms - with the visualization canvas component if needed - is the prefererd way to implement forms.

 ![PACo_Form](https://user-images.githubusercontent.com/35654198/197223488-dc2e487e-de05-4a2b-9e3c-cbf3c2c560e5.png)